surrim/exif/README.md

    camera.
  * Descriptions and copyright information.

-Administrators can choose via CCK fields which Exif information are read.
+Administrators can choose via fields GUI which Exif information are read.

 At this time, this module supports Exif information only with JPEG files.